GrowthDeFi/growthdefi-v1-core/README.md

 The gToken Type 0 family implements Portfolio Management Tokens (PMTs).
 These are tokens for which deposits and withdrawals of the reserve token is invested in a basket of related gTokens up to 5 different ones.
-The distribution is percental and part of it can be maintained in the reserve token itself to accomodate liquidity and save on gas for small and frequent operations.
+The distribution is percentual and part of it can be maintained in the reserve token itself to accomodate liquidity and save on gas for small and frequent operations.
 For every asset supported by the GrowthDeFi platform there is a gToken Type 0 correspondent.
 The PMTs are the entry points to the platform.